 The coffee sector in Ethiopia is threatened by deforestation and climate change.
 Coffee is extremely sensitive to rising temperatures.
-An increase of even one degree can impact bean, and a two degree increase in temperature can harm farm productivity.
+A rise of one degree already results in a loss of quality of the coffee beans, two degrees means a loss of productivity.

 The project in detail